polytech-com/jira-check-action/README.md

 # jira-check-action

-GitHub Action for checking that pull request title has a JIRA ID prefixed
+GitHub Action for checking that the PR title has a JIRA issue prefixed